SameeraGrandhi/mlflow-on-k8s/README.md

 #### 1. Install Microk8s/Amazon EKS/MiniKube Cluster
 There are so many open source tools are available in market now a days to build kubernetes cluster.
 Here we are, covered in Minikube,Amazon EKS and Microk8s installation process.
 It depends on your needs you can **install any one** of them.
+* Install **Amazon EKS** to work with Kubernetes on a Multi node cluster purpose.
+Check the [Install and configure Amazon EKS-Cluster](doc/Install-and-configure-Amazon-EKS-Cluster.md) to Install Amazon EKS
 * Install **Microk8s** to work with Kubernetes on a Multi node cluster purpose.
 Check the [Install microk8s Mlulti-Node cluster](doc/Install-microk8s(Mlulti-Node-cluster).md) to Install microk8s
-* Install **Amazon EKS** to work with Kubernetes on a Multi node cluster purpose.
-Check the [Install and configure Amazon EKS-Cluster](doc/Install-and-configure-Amazon-EKS-Cluster.md) to Install miok8s
 * Install **Minikube** to work with Kubernetes on a local environment for purpose.
 Check the [Install MiniKube with Kvm2 Driver](doc/Install-MiniKube-with-Kvm2-Driver.md) to Install MiniKube with Kvm2 Driver